MurdoMaclachlan/blog/_posts/2022-06-16-the-forever-tower-my-first-short-story.md

 So I wrote it and I thought it was quite good and I shelved it.
 Then I [joined RoyalRoad](https://www.royalroad.com/profile/296119), because I wanted to write web fiction, and, while [Belletristica is fantastic](https://belletristica.com/en/users/14865-murdo-maclachlan#profile), it isn't very popular, so there's a lot less visibility there.
 But upon spontaneous creation of my RoyalRoad account, I realised I didn't know what I actually wanted to publish there.
 I have many work-in-progress novels and novellas, but none I think are in a good enough spot to share.

 Then I remembered my little story from a week or so ago: *The Forever Tower*.
 So I went back to it and looked it over and thought it might do with some touching up, maybe a small extension.
-The idea came to me to write an anthology, set in a world of drear motonony and from the views of the downtrodden and hopeless inhabitants of a labyrinth of desolations, tiny yet infinite pocket dimensions I named the *[Rooms of the Desolate](https://www.royalroad.com/fiction/56312/rooms-of-the-desolate)*.
+The idea came to me to write an anthology, set in a world of drear motonony and from the viewpoints of the downtrodden and hopeless inhabitants of a labyrinth of desolations, tiny yet infinite pocket dimensions I named the *[Rooms of the Desolate](https://www.royalroad.com/fiction/56312/rooms-of-the-desolate)*.
 Once I started polishing *The Forever Tower* for publication, I... well, let's say I got carried away.

 One part grew long and turned into two.
 Two parts became three, and a more complete story was born.
 I knew where I wanted to go.
 I had plans beyond this one story, but it was still a short story of its own, still easier to write than a chapter of a novel.
 In the end, the story drew out to six parts, each roughly a thousand to one-and-a-half thousand words, and now that it's complete it's probably the piece of writing I'm thus far most satisfied with.
 And I've discovered I can write short stories quite quickly and still love what I produce; that's a great feeling.